gvwilson/sdxjs/http-server/index.md

 <%- include('/inc/file.html', {file: 'http-response-browser.txt'}) %>

 -   Now construct an HTTP request
-    -   Line separators in header must be `\r\n`, not just `\n`
+    -   Line separators in header are supposed to be `\r\n`, not just `\n`
 -   Header must end with double blank line (to separate it from posted info)
+    -   Single back quote on a line by itself is hard to see, so mark with a comment
-    -   Must convert result data from byte butter to string
+-   Must convert result data from byte buffer to string
-    -   Allow user to specify
+-   Allow user to specify path on the command line

 <%- include('/inc/file.html', {file: 'http-request-client.js'}) %>

 -   Run the server and the client
     -   Server only sees what we send

-<%- include('/inc/file.html', {file: 'http-response-success.txt'}) %>
+<%- include('/inc/file.html', {file: 'http-response-success.out'}) %>

 ## How can we test this?